-First Draft is Storythings’ pro-bono consultancy offer to small UK organisations, groups, networks or collectives who create change by working with under-represented communities.
-This could be through the work you do directly, or by indirectly empowering local communities to live better lives.
+First Draft is Storythings’ pro-bono consultancy offer to small organisations, groups, networks or collectives who create change by working with under-represented communities.

 Who we’re looking to help

-- Applications are open to UK companies, small networks or collectives that have been around for two years or less
+- Applications are open to companies, small networks or collectives that have been around for two years or less.

 How to apply